PSPDFKit/Cordova-Android/README.md

 ### PdfActivity missing in AndroidManifest.xml

-In some cases, it might occure that Cordova fails adding the required `<activity/>` entry to your app's `AndroidManifest.xml`.
+In some cases, it might occur that Cordova fails adding the required `<activity/>` entry to your app's `AndroidManifest.xml`.
 If this is the case, you will see an error message like this when trying to show a PDF document:

 ```
 05-23 21:55:40.214 20912-20982/com.example.app E/PluginManager: Uncaught exception from plugin